 Advances state-of-the-art computational modeling of fundamental physical and chemical processes.
 New fundamental insight and models developed by this consortium in conjunction with experimental verification will accelerate research and development, help target new applied research, and aid in the design of advanced catalysts, enzyme systems, and reactors.

-Works to advance the underlying science needed to develop fuel and engine technologies that will work in tandem to achieve significant efficiency and emissions benefits.
-Focuses on identifying and developing new high-performance biofuel blendstocks that can increase energy affordability and diversify fuel options, while reducing life cycle emissions from the transportation sector and improving the value proposition for bio-based fuels.
+Worked to advance the underlying science needed to develop fuel and engine technologies that work in tandem to achieve significant efficiency and emissions benefits.
+Focused on identifying and developing new high-performance biofuel blendstocks that increase energy affordability and diversify fuel options, while reducing life cycle emissions from the transportation sector and improving the value proposition for bio-based fuels.

 Investigates the enhancement of algae productivity through screening of promising algae strains and implementation of effective cultivation strategies to accelerate the development of algal biofuels and bioproducts.